Skip to Main Content

 Interviews are not part of the application process for the current application cycle.
 PLME applicants are very strongly encouraged to submit a video introduction as part of the application process.
 The video introduction provides a wonderful opportunity for us to learn more about you.

-PLME students in good academic standing do not need to take the Medical College Admission Test MCAT to matriculate to The Warren Alpert Medical School.
+PLME students are not required to take the Medical College Admission Test (MCAT) to matriculate to The Warren Alpert Medical School.
+However, they must maintain good academic standing and uphold standards of professionalism within both the College and the PLME.

 International students may apply to the PLME by completing The Common Application to the college.
 For international applicants, permanent U.S. residency or dual citizenship is strongly encouraged.
 More information for international students is available at the Office of College Admission.